- Lower Back Pain (LBP) Facts and Figures

 - Pain as the spine bends or twists

 - Incontinence of bladder and/or bowel

 Studies have revealed that 90% of people with non-kidney related lower back pain in America never find out what caused their pain.
 Only 10% of Americans can attribute their lower back pain to an identifiable cause.
-The other fact that raises eyebrows is that the vast majority of (non-kidney related) cases of low back pain is when that pain is chronic, meaning that it either persist and recurs regularly, or that it lasts for longer than 12weeks.
+In addition, the vast majority of (non-kidney related) cases of low back pain are chronic, meaning that the pain persists and recurs regularly, or that it lasts for longer than 12 weeks.

-There are literally dozens of causes for lower back pain.
-Here is a short list of only list those with the highest incidence in America:
+There are dozens of potential causes for lower back pain.
+Here is a short list of those with the highest incidence in the U.S.:

 Lumbar herniated (slipped) disc